TCP/UDP Menu

 TCP Client and Server

 The RTK device supports connection over TCP.
-The TCP Client sits on top of the network layer and sends position data to one or more computers or cell phones for display.
+The TCP Client sits on top of the network layer (WiFi or Ethernet) and sends position data to one or more computers or cell phones for display.
 Some Data Collector software (such as Vespucci) requires that the SparkFun RTK device connect as a TCP Client.
 Other software (such as QGIS) requires that the SparkFun RTK device acts as a TCP Server.
 Both are supported.

-Note: Currently TCP is only supported while connected to local WiFi, not AP mode.
+Note: Currently for WiFi: TCP is only supported while connected to local WiFi, not AP mode.
 This means the device will need to be connected to a WiFi network, such as a mobile hotspot, before TCP connections can occur.

 If either Client or Server is enabled, a port can be designated.
 By default, the port is 2947 (registered as GPS Daemon request/response) but any port 0 to 65535 is supported.